Person wearing glasses and a checkered blazer, arms crossed, standing against a light-colored background.

 CEO and Founding Partner

-Lewis Iwu specialises in advising organisations on devising and executing winning arguments and campaigns on social and environmental issues.
-Over the past 15 years he has worked with some of the world’s influential organisations and individuals.
-This includes advising Unilever, Sky, the UN, Black Equity Organisation, F1, bp, Allen & Overy, Sanofi and Pfizer.
+He has worked with organisations across the world, including advising Unilever, Sky, the UN, Rosewood Hotel Group, National Grid, Allen & Overy, Novo Nordisk, Sanofi and Pfizer.
 In 2021, Lewis published a Masterclass with Malala Yousafzai on how to achieve social change.

 A global public speaking and debating expert, Lewis has participated in or moderated over 1000 debates.
 He is a former World Debating Champion and has coached England to win the World Championship in 2016.
 He is the author of Words that Win, a book about how to win arguments on social and environmental issues.

 Lewis was previously the founding Director of the Fair Education Alliance, a national advocacy coalition of almost 100 non-profits and businesses.
-Lewis has also worked at leading global corporate reputation agencies, Finsbury and Brunswick.
+Lewis has also worked at global corporate reputation agencies, Finsbury and Brunswick.

 He has written about social issues for The Economist, The Guardian, The Times, The Telegraph, The Independent and the New Statesman and has made numerous TV appearances.
 Lewis has also given a TEDx talk about social mobility.
 He is currently a Trustee of the British Red Cross and Chairs their Ethical Fundraising Committee.